project-valhalla/main/readme.md

 - **Unique Aesthetics**: Maintain an art direction that helps create something distinct and original.
 - **Vibrant Atmosphere**: Avoid hyper-realistic and gloomy design language, build levels that feel open and bright.

+# License
+Valhalla's source code and related configuration files and scripts are licensed under the [permissive zlib license](./license.md).
+The included [ENet network library](./source/enet) which the project uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.

+The game assets are excluded from the licenses mentioned above as these may be subject to individual copyright and have specific distribution restrictions.

-# Contributing
+# Contributions
+Without invaluable contributions, this project would not have reached this stage.
+To view a list of people who have contributed to the source code and related configuration files and scripts, consult our [contributors.md](./contributors.md) file.
 If you would like to know how to make significant contributions to the project, please take a moment to read our [contribution guidelines](https://github.com/project-valhalla/.github/blob/main/CONTRIBUTING.md).

 # Build Instructions
 Below, we have provided an overview of the recommended or available methods for building the source code.